-Eggs come in many shapes and sizes from the tiny quail eggs to the huge ostrich egg.
-Although the shape is generally oval, sometimes things go awry and you end up with an odd looking egg.
+Eggs come in many shapes and sizes, from tiny quail eggs to the huge ostrich egg.
+Although the shape is generally oval, sometimes things go awry, and you end up with an odd-looking egg.

-While you can’t fix everything, here are some ways in which your hens’ eggs will be better made and look more attractive.
+While you can’t fix everything, here are some ways your hens’ eggs will be better made and look more attractive.

 Today we are going to talk you through how to give your hens the best chance of regularly laying beautiful eggs.

 Starting with Nutrition

 The secret to egg laying starts with good nutrition.